-The water audit figures published by the American Water Works (AWWA) for 2011 indicate that the range of water losses for the 21 utilities answering the survey was 6.8 - 45.5%, with an average loss of 22.6%.6 The real losses given in gallons/mile of main/day is 645.42 - 3,496.21, with an average of 1,821.15 gallons/mile of main/day.
+The water audit figures published by the American Water Works (AWWA) for 2011 indicate that the range of water losses for the 21 utilities answering the survey was 6.8 - 45.5%, with an average loss of 22.6%.9 The real losses given in gallons/mile of main/day are 645.42 - 3,496.21, with an average of 1,821.15 gallons/mile of main/day.
 That's significant, and certainly enough to have significantly lessened and/or completely eliminated the mandatory water cutbacks that that were imposed 2016-2017 due to California's ongoing drought.
+Note that the consumer side conservation efforts only achieved a statewide 17.4% reduction in consumption.10

-In April 2018 a report commissioned by the California Department of Water Resources analyzing the 2016 water audits reported that the statewide California "Potentially Recoverable Water Financial Impact" to be \$131,522,263.7 Note that this estimate is for the single year 2016.
+In April 2018 a report commissioned by the California Department of Water Resources analyzing the 2016 water audits reported that the statewide California "Potentially Recoverable Water Financial Impact" to be \$131,522,263.11 Note that this estimate is for the single year 2016.